gramm-ai/Rocket-Nose-Thermal-Analysis/README.md

-## 🎯 The Road Ahead: From FEA to GenAI
+## 🎯 Accelerating Finite Element Analysis

 The key insight from SR3 and similar diffusion-based super-resolution models was about discovering that intermediate steps contain learnable patterns that can be distilled into direct mappings.